Limber Tail Syndrome: Symptoms, Causes & Treatment

-A dog’s tail is an expression of their mood and happiness.
+A dog’s tail is an expression of its mood and happiness.
 After all, what’s a better feeling than your puppy running up to the door excitedly wagging their tail?

-But, what if one day you noticed your dog’s tail had stopped wagging or was limp?
+But, what if one day you noticed your dog’s tail was limp or had stopped wagging?

 If you notice this, your dog may be experiencing something called cold tail syndrome, also known as limber tail.

 What is limber tail syndrome?

 Limber tail is a condition in dogs that makes their tail appear as if it is broken.
 It is often called “swimmer’s tail” because many affected dogs had gone swimming before their tail became limp.

-Here are a few of the most common signs of this medical condition to watch out for:
+Here are a few of the most common signs of cold tail syndrome to watch out for: